Philadelphia Man Dies Due To Injuries After Violent Car Crash In Bustleton

-Cole was pronounced dead at 5:56 p.m., police say.READ MORE: Family, Friends Of Missing 20-Year-Old Naasire Johnson Searching For Answers
+Coll was pronounced dead at 5:56 p.m., police say.READ MORE: Delaware's State Of Emergency To End Tuesday

 The incident occurred on Feb.
 12 around 8 p.m. at the intersection of Bloomfield Avenue and Verree Road, according to police.